react-navigation/react-navigation.github.io/versioned_docs/version-6.x/auth-flow.md

 );
 ```

-> If you have both your login-related screens and rest of the screens in Stack navigators, we recommend to use a single Stack navigator and place the conditional inside instead of using 2 different navigators.
+> If you have both your login-related screens and rest of the screens in two different Stack navigators, we recommend to use a single Stack navigator and place the conditional inside instead of using 2 different navigators.
 This makes it possible to have a proper transition animation during login/logout.

 ## Implement the logic for restoring the token